Can You Link Up With Treewidth?: Lower Bounds from Linkage Capacity

 \subsection{Fitting Instances into Blowups via Linkage Capacity}

-Having introduced linkage capacity and its key properties, we now use it to embed graphs $G$ into blowups $H \ootimes J_t$ with $t = O(n / \gamma(H))$.
-If we can show that $\gamma(H)$ is large, then ETH implies strong lower bounds for $\colsub{H}$ via \Cref{thm:3col-hard} and \Cref{lem: split-list}.
+Having introduced linkage capacity and its key properties, we now use it to embed graphs $G$ into blowups $H \boxtimes K_t$ with $t = O(n / \gamma(H))$.
+If we can show that $\gamma(H)$ is large, then ETH implies strong lower bounds for $\colsub{H}$ via \Cref{thm:3col-hard} and \Cref{lem:split-list}.

 A minor constructivity issue arises: Some techniques for lower-bounding $\gamma(H)$ do not necessarily yield efficient algorithms for finding linkages in blowups of $H$.
-Thus, it could \emph{a priori} be possible for $G$ to embed into $H \ootimes J_t$, yet we cannot efficiently find an embedding.
-This concern is resolved by known algorithms for graphs of bounded neighborhood diversity~\cite[Theorem~3.7]{Ganian12}, or through a self-contained argument given in \cref{app:linkage-capacity}:
+Thus, it could \emph{a priori} be possible for $G$ to embed into $H \boxtimes K_t$, yet we cannot efficiently find an embedding.
+This concern is resolved by known algorithms for graphs of bounded neighborhood diversity~\cite[Theorem~3.7]{Ganian12}, or via the self-contained proof provided in the appendix:

 \begin{theorem} Let $f(k) = 3 k^{k + 2}$.
-Given a $k$-vertex graph $H$ and $t \geq 2$ as input, a matching-linked set $X$ of maximum size in $H \ootimes J_t$ can be found in $O(t^{f(k)})$ time.
-Given additionally a matching-linked set $X$ in $H \ootimes J_t$ and a matching $M$ with vertex set $X$, an $M$-linkage in $H \ootimes J_t$ can be found in $O(t^{f(k)})$ time.\ \end{theorem}
+Given a $k$-vertex graph $H$ and $t \geq 2$ as input, a matching-linked set $X$ of maximum size in $H \boxtimes K_t$ can be found in $O(t^{f(k)})$ time.
+Given additionally a matching-linked set $X$ in $H \boxtimes K_t$ and a matching $M$ with vertex set $X$, an $M$-linkage in $H \boxtimes K_t$ can be found in $O(t^{f(k)})$ time. \end{theorem}

-We can now turn to our main lemma.
+We can now turn to our main part of the hardness proof.
 In the following, given graphs $G$ and $G'$ without loops or multi-edges, a $G$-linkage $Q = (P_{uv})_{uv\in E(G)}$ in $G'$ is a \emph{topological $G$-minor model} in $G'$ if paths $P_{uv}$ and $P_{u'v'}$ for $uv,u'v' \in E(G)$ in $Q$ intersect only at endpoints.
 In particular, such intersections can occur only if $uv$ and $u'v'$ share a common vertex.
 We refer to the subgraph of $G'$ induced by $Q$ as the \emph{image} of $Q$.